Alathur Assembly constituency

-Alathur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Alathur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. D. Prasenan of CPI(M).
+Alathur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is K. D. Prasenan of CPI(M).

-Local self governed segments
+Local self-governed segments

-Alathur Niyama Sabha constituency is composed of the following local self governed segments:
+Alathur Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

 The following list contains all members of Kerala Legislative Assembly who have represented Alathur Niyamasabha Constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha election 2021
+2021

-Niyama Sabha election 2016
+2016

-There were 165,294 registered voters in Alathur Constituency for the 2016 Kerala Niyamasabha Election.
+There were 165,294 registered voters in Alathur Constituency for the 2016 election.

-Niyamasabha election 2011
+2011

 There were 152,827 registered voters in the constituency for the 2011 election.